MBA - Triple Accredited| Master Of Business Administration Skip to main content

-If your career path is pointing towards senior management and leadership roles, this MBA will help you to confidently take on these responsibilities.
+If your career path is pointing towards senior management and leadership roles, this MBA will help you to take on these responsibilities.
 In fact, we feel so strongly about leadership development that this module spans the entire two-year programme.
+Our MBA also focuses on quantitative skills, contemporary decision-making skills, strategy, cross-cultural skills, digital enterprise management, and gaining a global perspective with unique African contextualisation.
+In addition, you will attend an International Study Module (various destinations) at a business school abroad.

 Master's